-Welcome to Help me, Help my Child, the site that can offer you answers to your worries about your children.
-Sometimes you just need to hear someone else’s ideas, to have someone else confirm your thinking, to check what you might do next.
-Because we know how child development usually progresses, we know when things are unusual.
+Welcome to Help me Help my Child, Ruth Coppard offer answers to your worries about your children.
+It often helps hearing someone else’s ideas, to confirm your thinking and check what you might do next.
+We understand how children develop and when things are unusual.

-Our children are a source of endless delight, lovable, beautiful small people for whom we would die; we watch them grow, we cherish them, we teach them and we worry for them.
-At first the worries are fairly simple – the baby stays in one place, and we try to make sure that he has enough to eat and drink, stays well and sleeps enough – then parents can sleep enough too.
+Our children are a source of endless delight, we would die for them.
+Watching them grow, we cherish, teach and worry about them.
+Initially, the worries are simple – the baby stays in one place.
+We make sure he eats, drinks, stays well and sleeps enough – then parents sleep enough too.

-But we all want to be the best parents we can be, and we look for answers.
-It used to be that there was always someone to hand – extended family, Nanny, the Doctor.
-But now, to whom can we refer?
-And if we don’t get help, what might happen?
-Remember, you are the expert on your child; you know best what makes him or her happy, what helps him or her to learn, what he or she finds distressing.
-I am the ‘expert’ on child development, education and child rearing, or at least a psychologist with the experience of an awful lot of families.
-Together we can do a wonderful job to help you maximize your child’s potential and happiness.
+We all want to be the best parents possible, and need answers.
+Once there was always someone to hand – extended family, Nanny or Doctor.
+If there’s no one to ask now, what might happen?
+Remember, you are the expert on your child; you know best what makes them happy, helps them learn, what they find distressing.
+Ruth Coppard the ‘expert’ on child development, education and child rearing, a psychologist experienced in helping many families.
+Together we can do a wonderful job supporting you maximize your child’s potential and happiness.